-CURRANZ customer Tori Sandilands was featured in the Westmorland Gazette recently after revealing how CurraNZ played its part in helping her recover from a debilitating condition that left her bed-ridden.
+CURRANZ customer Tori Thorpe was featured in the Westmorland Gazette recently after revealing how CurraNZ played its part in helping her recover from a debilitating condition that left her bed-ridden.

 In 2015 she discovered CurraNZ when was facing an uphill battle against chronic pain and fatigue after being struck down with a severe neurological condition in her lower back that had affected her for many years.